pnxtech/hydra/README.md

 We're building a dedicated documentation site for hydra at: https://www.hydramicroservice.com Our older docs are still available at: [Full documentation](documentation.md)

-Interested in running Hydra on AWS using Docker containers and Swarm mode?
-See: https://github.com/cjus/hydra-and-aws-in-docker-swarm
+Hydra works great on AWS using Docker containers and Swarm mode, see: https://www.hydramicroservice.com/docs/docker/docker.html

 ### Join us on Slack!